madeleinedaly/import-cost/README.md

 ## About

-An Emacs port of [import-cost](https://github.com/wix/import-cost/tree/master/packages/vscode-import-cost).
+An Emacs port of the [Import Cost](https://github.com/wix/import-cost/) VSCode extension.

 ## Requirements